keybase/client/desktop/docs/installer_and_updater_architecture.md

 We distribute the Keybase.app bundle inside a DMG.
 Any time you launch Keybase.app, it launches Electron, which launches the native installer binary straight away.
-It waits on the native installer binary exiting.
+It blocks on the native installer binary exiting.
 The native installer binary checks the app bundle it's inside, and:

 * If the installer sees that the app bundle doesn't contain any newer